apigeek/architect/README.md

 I want to see an example
 ========================

-Dialect features are collections of scenarios.
+Architect features are collections of scenarios.

 To improve readability, the keyword AND can be used instead in place of the verbs above.

-You can influence what Dialect understands using @dialect annotations.
+You can influence what Architect understands using @dialect annotations.

 	@dialects=webapi
 	Feature: Verify that Google is accessible